kaazing/docker.tutorials/kwic/3-multi-tenant/README.md

 ![KWIC](img/kwic-multi-tenant.jpg)

-This example shows how to have a single KWIC instance in the cloud servicing multiple independent tenants.
+This tutorial shows how to have a single KWIC instance in the cloud servicing multiple independent tenants.
 In this scenario, all connections inbound to the cloud connect to the same server, **server B**.

 ## Configuration